dverlock/WPBochs/README.md

 > **Note: WPBochs was not tested under Windows 10 Mobile.**
 #### Why is emulation so slow?
 Bochs itself is a *pure software interpreter* of x86 code, which can be very slow depending on what architecture and clock speed of the host CPU you are using.
-In Windows Phone's case, it's an ARM processor with usually a low clock speed, so Bochs will run at about a speed of a Pentium 1 in the best-case scenario.
+In Windows Phone's case, it's an ARM processor with usually a low clock speed, so Bochs will run at about a speed of a Pentium 1 in a best-case scenario.
 #### Bochs hangs on a black screen at startup.
 How to fix this?
 There might be two solutions to your problem:
  - **Turn off ACPI emulation.** At this moment its emulation is extremely limited and some ACPI-based systems hang and refuse to boot while trying to access ACPI features.